Everything you need to know about technical drawings

 Drawing standard:

 Last but not least, the drawing standards.
 Technical drawings must follow specific industry standards to maintain uniformity and correctness.
-These requirements may differ based on the type of drawing and the industry in which it comes in use.
+These requirements may differ based on the type of drawing and the industry in which it is used.

 How to Create Accurate And Reliable Technical Drawings in Manufacturing